Japan to buy more stealth jets, radar to counter China, Russia

 The islands are part of a chain stretching past Taiwan and down to the Philippines that has marked the limit of Chinese military dominance east of the disputed South China Sea.

+“Japan’s decision to acquire more F-35s is a testament to the aircraft’s transformational capability and its increasing role in promoting regional stability and enhancing the US-Japan security alliance,” Lockheed Martin said in a statement.

-The navy’s two large helicopter carriers, the Izumo and Kaga, will be modified to accommodate F-35B operations, the paper said.
+The navy’s two large helicopter carriers, the Izumo and Kaga, will be modified for F-35B operations, the paper said.

 The 248-metre (814 ft) long Izumo-class ships are as big as any of Japan’s aircraft carriers in World War Two.

-The ships will need reinforced decks to withstand the heat blast from F-35 engines and could be fitted with ramps to aid short take-offs, two defense ministry officials told Reuters.
+They will need reinforced decks to withstand the heat blast from F-35 engines and could be fitted with ramps to aid short take-offs, two defense ministry officials told Reuters.

 The new F-35 order may also help Japan avert a trade war with the United States.